dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Let's have a look at the configuration of this request so we can understand what will happen when we execute it.

 This is a Post request that leverages the cluster v1 API endpoint groups.
-By making a request to this API endpoint we will create a single new user group on our managed cluster with complete environment righst to our previously created monitoring environment.
-The environment will be named in the same format as the environment, as in  `TechLab-Managed-Cluster-Automation-x` where the x is  unique number that starts at 1 and will cound=t upward each time you execute the request to make sure the value us unique.
+By making a request to this API endpoint we will create a single new user group on our managed cluster with complete environment rights to our previously created monitoring environment.
+The environment will be named in the same format as the environment, as in  `TechLab-Managed-Cluster-Automation-x` where the x is  unique number that starts at 1 and will count upward each time you execute the request to make sure the value us unique.
 Each request will create a single user group, separate requests are required if you wish to create multiple user groups.

 **Headers**